-What Is a Steering Position Sensor and Why Is It Important?
+What Is A Steering Position Sensor And Why Is It Important?

 A steering position sensor (also called a steering angle sensor) may not be the most exciting part of a car, but along with brakes and the suspension system, it’s an important part as far as safety goes.
-It’s a donut-shaped sensor located in the steering column under the dash in GM vehicle.
+It’s a donut-shaped sensor located in the steering column under the dash in the GM vehicle.

-The Purpose of the Steering Position Sensor
+The Purpose Of The Steering Position Sensor

 The steering position sensor is an important part of the StabiliTrack Electronic Stability Assist system, which is a sophisticated GM-designed system to improve vehicle stability and steering feel.
 The system includes a 'steering wheel position sensor,' which has one important function: